Ujah2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty deletes the file betty.
+rm -r /tmp/my_first_directory deletes the directory my_first_directory that is in the /tmp directory

-The file betty is in /tmp/my_first_directory